Canonical bases arising from quantum symmetric pairs of Kac-Moody type: Fundamental Lemma for QSP

 Recall $Z_i$ from \eqref{eq:Zi}, and recall from \eqref{eq:nu} that $\sigma \tau (Z_i) =\nu_i Z_i$ for some $\nu_i \in \{1, -1\}$ and any $i\in \I_\circ.$ Balagovic-Kolb conjectured \cite[Conjecture~2.7]{BK15} (which is recalled in Conjecture~\ref{conj:BK}) that $\nu_i =1$ for all $i$ for $\U$ of Kac-Moody type.
 This conjecture looks rather technical and innocent but has been critical in several advances in the theory of QSP; for such reasons we have referred to the BK conjecture as the {\em Fundamental Lemma of QSP}.

 Several crucial results, such as the existence of bar involution with the parameters $\vs_i$ chosen to be in $q^\Z$ and the existence of quasi-K matrix, are established only under the assumption of this conjecture.
-When and only when the parameters $\vs_i \in q^\Z$, the QSP $(\U, \Ui)$ can be specialized at $q=1$ limit to the usual symmetric pair, hence justifying the terminology of QSP.
-The conjecture was only known to hold for $\U$ of locally finite type \cite[\S5.4]{BW18b}, in the sense that all the real rank one Levi subalgebras of $\Ui$ are of finite type.
+Without the validity of the conjecture, it is unclear if suitable parameters for the QSP $(\U, \Ui)$ can be chosen to ensure the bar involution, quasi-K matrix and a meaningful specialization at $q=1$ to the usual symmetric pair.
+The conjecture was only known (based on results in \cite{BK15}) to hold for $\U$ of locally finite type, in the sense that all the real rank one Levi subalgebras of $\Ui$ are of finite type.

 \begin{thm} [Fundamental Lemma of QSP] For $\U$ of an arbitrary Kac-Moody type, we have $\nu_i=1$, that is, $\sigma \tau (Z_i) = Z_i$, for all $i\in \I_\circ$. \end{thm}

 Let us prepare several lemmas.
 Denote